F. Edward Hébert: Personal life and family

+Illness and death

 In 1975 he slipped on a piece of ice at a cocktail party and broke his arm.
 In 1979 he began to suffer congestive heart failure, and he died on December 29 in New Orleans at Hôtel-Dieu Hospital.
 A requiem mass was said for him at St. Louis Cathedral by Archbishop Philip Hannan.
 Hébert is entombed beside his wife in Lake Lawn Park Mausoleum in New Orleans.

 Legacy

 Hébert is responsible for founding the Uniformed Services University of the Health Sciences in Bethesda, Maryland.
 That university's medical school, the F. Edward Hébert School of Medicine, is named for him.

 On January 28, 2012, Hébert was posthumously inducted into the Louisiana Political Museum and Hall of Fame in Winnfield.

 F. Edward Hébert Hall, Building 7 at Hébert's alma mater, Tulane University, houses Tulane's Center for Academic Equity, its Africana Studies Department and its History Department.
 In 2017 Tulane's Undergraduate Student Government resolved to request the board of administrators to allow Hébert Hall to be renamed.
 A student senator said, "What does it say about what side of history Tulane is on when its History Department is housed in a building named after a segregationist?"
 The students suggested "Guillory and Elloie Hall" for its new name, after Barbara Marie Guillory and Pearlie Hardin Elloie, the first two students of color to attend Tulane.
 Tulane's Building Naming Task Force, which was made up of students, faculty, staff and alumni, recommended removing the Hébert name as the designation of the hall if legally possible and the Board of Tulane unanimously voted to authorize Tulane leadership to negotiate with the Hébert family as representatives of the F. Edward Hébert Foundation.
-However, according to University President Michael A. Fitts, "Tulane was unable to reach an agreement to modify the legal requirement that Hébert’s name remain on the building."
+However, according to University President Michael A. Fitts, "Tulane was unable to reach an agreement to modify the legal requirement that Hébert's name remain on the building."
 Beginning in the 2022-23 academic year, Hébert Hall will prominently feature contextual facts regarding the history of its naming.